 See Figure 7.
 On ABS equipped models, the amber ABS indicator lamp begins to flash at key ON to indicate that the system is operational.
-It continues to flash until motorcycle speed exceeds 5 km/h (3 mph).
+It continues to flash until motorcycle speed exceeds 3 mph (5 km/h).
 Continuous illumination of the lamp will only occur when ABS detects that the system is malfunctioning.
 In the diagnostic mode, the lamp will also illuminate to indicate the presence of diagnostic trouble codes (DTCs).
 See a Harley-Davidson dealer for service.

-If ABS lamp continues flashing at speeds greater than 5 km/h (3 mph) or remains on continuously, the ABS is not operating.
+If ABS lamp remains on continuously, the ABS is not operating.
 The standard brake system is operational, but wheel lock up can occur.
 Contact a Harley-Davidson Dealer to have ABS repaired.
 A locked wheel will skid and can cause loss of vehicle control, which could result in death or serious injury.
-(00361b)
+(00361a)